 - In a measuring cup, measure out warm water (should be warm to the touch, not hot or cold).
 Stir in Honey and add Yeast last.
 Set-aside & let proof for approx. 10 minutes.

-- While Yeast is proofing, pour the Garbanzo Bean Liquid along with the Cream of Tartar into the clean & dry bowl of your stand mixer fitted with the whisk attachment.
+- While Yeast is proofing, pour the Aquafaba (Garbanzo Bean Liquid) along with the Cream of Tartar into the clean & dry bowl of your stand mixer fitted with the whisk attachment.
 Whisk on high until stiff peaks form.
 On my mixer, soft peaks happen around 2-3 minutes & stiff peaks around 4-5 minutes.
 Once you have stiff peaks, use a spatula to scoop out the fluff and set-aside.

-- While the Garbanzo Bean Liquid is Whisking, Combine all of the Dry Mix ingredients together in small bowl.
+- While the Aquafaba is Whisking, Combine all of the Dry Mix ingredients together in small bowl.

 - Add in the proofed Yeast Mix to the stand mixer bowl.